+The SOA Refresh field specifies how often a secondary authoritative name server should poll the primary name server for zone updates.
+Note that secondary name servers may also learn of updates via NOTIFY messages before the next polling interval.

+The SOA Retry field specifies how long a secondary authoritative name server should wait to retry a failed zone update.

 The SOA Expire field specifies how long a secondary authoritative name server may serve its data after losing contact with the primary server.

 The SOA record also determines a zone’s negative cache TTL.
 A negative response happens either when the queried name does not exist, or when there is no data of the requested type for a name.
 RFC 2308 clarifies that the negative cache TTL is computed as the minimum of two values: the SOA TTL, and the SOA Minimum field.
 For the root zone, both of these values are set to 1 day, which means it has a negative caching TTL of 1 day.
 However, as a practical matter, some popular implementations enforce a lower limit on negative caching TTLs by default.
 See Section 6.2 (“Survey of “max-cache-ttl” parameters in popular recursive resolver implementations”).